understanding-the-kanji/utk/README.md

 ## How to Use This Program
 This program is not meant to a complete source for Japanese language learning.
 Many good learning sources already exist (such as grammar textbooks, lecture videos, etc.) and this program is not meant to entirely replace those tools.
 However, this tool is meant to _aid_ the learner in Japanese (specifically in remembering the Kanji characters).

+## License
+All of the code for this project is licensed under the MIT license (a copy of which should be included in this project under the LICENSE file).
+The Noto Sans Japanese Font included with this project is licensed separately under the SIL OPEN FONT LICENSE Version 1.1 and is created by Google.

 ### Dependency Installation
 To build this program, you will need to have OpenJDK17 installed on your machine.
 This program may work well with other versions of Java, but this app is only officially supported on the OpenJDK17 platform.